 Although you’ve probably heard why you should visit Amsterdam, the prettiest Dutch cities to visit are often peaceful, less crowded, and more memorable.
-Keep reading for the 15 most atmospheric and beautiful cities/towns in the Netherlands that will help you discover more of the Netherlands.
+Keep reading for the 19 most atmospheric and beautiful cities/towns in the Netherlands that will help you discover more of the Netherlands.

 As much as I love Amsterdam, the Netherlands is so much bigger and people joke that Amsterdam is like Dutch Disneyworld, so if you’re wondering where to go in the Netherlands…any of these cities might be a good idea to experience the real Netherlands.
 It should be noted that some of the cities are near Amsterdam while others are quite far, so depending on your time, make time to visit somewhere else.The best cities in the Netherlands to visit

-Best Places to Visit in Holland / Noord Holland
+Best Places to Visit in Noord Holland

 Noord Holland is where most of the population lives, so people generally tend to call the Netherlands Holland as a result…however, you’re better off not describing the whole of the Netherlands as Holland since there are LOTS of other regions in the Netherlands worth visiting.

 Haarlem: An easy day trip from Amsterdam

 Haarlem is often overlooked due to its close proximity to Amsterdam.
-People assume because they’ve visited Amsterdam that there’s nothing of worth in Haarlem, however Haarlem is older than Amsterdam.
+People assume because they’ve visited Amsterdam that there’s nothing of worth in Haarlem, however, Haarlem is older than Amsterdam.
 (Similarly, you can easily find cheap accommodations in Haarlem and take the train to Amsterdam.)

 Haarlem’s town center is dominated by the imposing St. Bavokerk (also known as Grote Kerk, Big Church).
-Built on the spot of a burned down 12th century church, it became an official cathedral in 1557.
+Built on the spot of a burned down 12th-century church, it became an official cathedral in 1557.
 It’s beautiful inside and out, with stunning stained glass windows and an organ on which a young Mozart—among other musicians of yore—played many a tune.

 Beyond the cathedral, Haarlem has some great museums such as the eccentric Teyler’s Museum and De Hallen, a tiny contemporary art museum.
 If relaxation is in order, check out the Jopenkerk, a hip craft beer bar and restaurant in a converted church, and be sure to follow up with the city’s best fries (and mayonnaise) at De Friethoes.